 Cons

-Our advice: Gràcia is one of the most livable neighborhoods in Barcelona for expats and families.
+Our advice: Gràcia is one of the most livable neighborhoods in Barcelona for young professionals and families.
 The further into the neighborhood you get from Plaça del Sol, the quieter and more residential it becomes.

-El Clot is one of the more affordable places to live, compared to the city center, and one of the oldest neighborhoods in the Sant Martí neighborhood.
+El Clot is one of the more affordable places to live compared to the city center, and one of the oldest neighborhoods in the Sant Martí district.
 It's also one of the safest neighborhoods in Barcelona.

-Transport is one of the best in the city: through the Clot-Aragó station, you can use metro lines L1 and L2, and regional Rodalies train connections for fast access to the airport, other Barcelona campuses, and beyond.
+Transport is also one of the best in the city.
+Through the Clot-Aragó station, you can access metro lines L1 and L2, and regional Rodalies train connections for fast access to the airport, other Barcelona campuses, and beyond.

 Things to know before choosing this neighborhood: